pedrogh/python-test-automation-exercise/README.md

 ![Podium menu bar](./readme_images/podium_menu.png)

-In that case uncomment the line `# driver.set_window_size(1920, 1080)` in the file `tests/conftest.py`, save the file, and run the tests again.
+In that case also uncomment the line `# driver.set_window_size(1920, 1080)` in the file `tests/conftest.py`, save the file, and run the tests again.

 ### Scenario 3
-Use this scenario if your machine does not have a version of chromedriver installed nor does it have a python version at least 3.6
+Use this scenario if your machine does not have a version of chromedriver installed nor does it have at leat python version 3.6.

 For this you will be creating a Docker image that contains chromedriver, python and all the packages necessary to run the tests.

 ## Create the Docker image
 From the root directory of the project run `docker build -t podium:1 .`

+Do not forget the dot '.' at the end of that command.

 ## Check the Docker image was created
 Once the image is done building run the command `docker images`.
 You should see a list of the available Docker images in your machine.
 You should see the new image, `podium` with `TAG` 1, in the list